-Paschima Namaskarasana is an intermediate position for the hands and either the standing or the sitting Yoga posture.
-It is considered a warm-up yoga pose to prepare the body for more intense yoga poses.
-It is a great pose with tight wrists and forearms into a position that you don’t take very often in your everyday life.
+Paschim Namaskarasana or Reverse Prayer Pose is an intermediate position for the hands in a standing or sitting Yoga posture.
+This is considered a warm-up yoga pose to prepare the body for more intense yoga poses.
+This is a great pose with tight wrists and forearms into a position that you don’t take very often in your everyday life.

-Paschima Namaskarasana comes from the Sanskrit Language. here Paschima means west or in this context theback; Namaskara means Greetings and Asana means a Pose.
-Although the gentle version of the Tadasana. in this asana join your hands reverse sit on your back.
+Paschim Namaskarasana comes from the Sanskrit Language.
+Here Paschima means west or in this context the back; Namaskara means Greetings or salutation and Asana means a Pose.
+Although the gentle version of the Tadasana.
+In the Paschim Namaskar posture, the salutation is done with folded hands towards the back.
 It creates a fantastic stretch for the shoulders.

-it is one of the most important asana in yoga with several benefits to your body as well as health.
+This is one of the most important asanas in yoga with several benefits to your body as well as health.
 Aside from that, it realigns the shoulder blades or wrists, a common problem area for anybody who surfs frequently.

-let’s look at the steps of how to do Reverse prayer pose ( Paschima Namaskarasana) and benefits of Reverse prayer pose, along with precautions involved.
+let’s look at the steps of how to do Reverse prayer pose ( Paschima Namaskarasana) and the benefits of the Reverse prayer pose, along with the precautions involved.

-- To come in Reverse prayer pose first you need in stand Tadasana (Mountain pose).
+- To come in Reverse prayer pose first you need to stand in Tadasana (Mountain Pose).

-- Now bend your knees a little and allow your palms together into Prayer position (Namaste) in front of your chest. hold the position for flexible your wrists.
+- Now bend your knees a little and allow your palms together into prayer position (Namaste) in front of your chest. hold the position to flex your wrists.